WoNoMute/wonomute.github.io/_posts/2020-03-12-February-workshops-at-Popsenteret-in-Oslo-and-the-Corona-virus-effect-on-future-workshops.md

 ---

-## February workshops at Popsenteret in Oslo and the Corona virus’ effect on future workshops

 [The spring program for WoNoMute Oslo](http://wonomute.no/workshops/calendar/) consists of seven workshops and the first ones were held at [Popsenteret](http://www.popsenteret.no), Norway's capital-based interactive museum of popular music.

 {% include image.html